php-fast/php-fast/README.md

 ### Basic Usage

-To utilize caching in your controllers, use the `RedisCache` class provided by the framework.
-The cache configuration is defined in `application/config/config.php`.
+To utilize caching in your Controllers, use the `RedisCache` class provided by the framework.
+The cache configuration is defined in `application/Config/Config.php`.

 #### Example: Using Caching in `HomeController`